File Transfer Protocol

 257 "/web" is the current directory.

-The following command will set the file transfer mode to ASCII (this is the default and transmits seven bits per byte).
+The following FTP Command will set the file transfer mode to ASCII (this is the default for most FTP programs) and display the information.

 ftp> ascii